edwjonesga/ccu-classes/csc-245/ui-now-not-later/README.md

 ## 🪜 **Step 2 — Update `/src/firebase.js`**

-Update the contents of your existing `firebase.js` to include the at least following:
+Update the contents of your existing `firebase.js` to include the at least following.
+WARNING!!
+Don't blindly copy-paste:

 ```js
 // src/firebase.js